Test Yourself with Raven's Progressive Matrices - Sample Questions & Answers for SPM and APM

 The first image in the bottom row is the result of mirroring the first image in the top row over the x-axis.
 Thus, the second image in the bottom row must be the result of mirroring the second image in the top row over the x-axis.

-Raven's scoring methodology is more complex than the typical calculation of a number of correct answers scores.
+Scoring and interpretation for the Raven IQ Test is more complex than the typical calculation of a number of correct answers scores.

 Each item has a level of difficulty and discrimination that is factored into the scoring.
 For example, suppose you answered properly the more difficult and discriminating questions in the test.
 In that case, you will obtain higher marks than a candidate who properly answered the easier and less discriminating ones.